blues/note-c/README.md

 or C++ program.
 Your program may programmatically configure Notecard and send Notes to [Notehub.io][notehub].

 This library is used by the [note-arduino library][note-arduino], which includes it as a git submodule.

 ## Documentation

 The documentation for this library can be found [here](https://blues.github.io/note-c/html/index.html).

+## CMake

+The CMake build system is primarily here for testing note-c on a development machine.
+You can use it to generate a static or shared note-c library, but embedded users will typically just compile all the .c source files into their firmware image.
+For more on testing, see tests/README.md.

+### Options

+- BUILD_TESTS: Build the tests.
+See the tests directory.
+Default: ON.
+- BUILD_SHARED_LIBS: Build the note-c library as shared instead of static.
+This reduces the total size of the compiled tests.
+Default: ON.

 ## Contributing